Mosque in Sendling: Plan to build a new mosque

-For that reason, DITIB submitted 2004 plans for a change to the building, which has caused resistance among people living near the building.
-Therefore, DITIB worked with the city of Munich to help find a suitable place for a new building, at Gotzinger Place.
-However, those new building plans were also attacked, and the press have covered the arguments since spring 2005, under the title Sendlinger Mosque Controversy.
+DITIB submitted plans in 2004 for a change to the building, which caused resistance among people living near the building.
+DITIB worked with the City of Munich to help find a suitable place for a new building, at Gotzinger Place, opposite the Roman Catholic church.
+However, those new building plans were also attacked, and the press have covered the arguments since Spring 2005.
+Designed by Walter Höfler, a local architect, upon completion the new mosque minarets are expected to be 40 m tall; that is some 14 m shorter than the steeples of the adjacent church.